-Eli Tomac and Ken Roczen talk 2021 Southwick - Racer X
+Eli Tomac and Ken Roczen Talk 2021 Southwick National - Racer X

 Eli, good job today on your second moto.
 That was really impressive.
 Just tell me how you’ve been feeling.

-The second moto has been great.
+Eli Tomac: The second moto has been great.
 I look back at the last three weeks and I’m just like, “What’s going on in moto one?”
 I haven’t totally figured it out yet, other than maybe it’s a little bit of start position for the past two weeks.
 But this week there was no excuse.
 I started almost in the same spot in moto two and was able to come through people.
 So, I don't know.
 I made a little bike change between one and two today, but I don't know if it really did all that.
 Got to figure something out.
 At least I’m getting one of those wins in there.
 The way I’ve been riding the second moto, I’m like, dang, I want that overall but moto one is not cutting it.
 Got to figure it out.

 There’s been a lot of discussion of you over the last season.
 You are changing teams, started a family, have another child coming.
 We all theorize.
 Do any of these things have anything to do with what’s going on?
 So, I’m asking you, does the change in team affect you?
 Do the kids affect you?
 Does any of that affect your day-to-day and maybe your results this season?